InternalScreamer/ImageProcessing/README.md

 ## Todo #4: Plan out tools
 I need to make the decision whether I want tools to be built in or set them as requirements and source them separately.
 This is affect my build process significantly.
 ___
 Note: As the repository grows so will the todo list (Documentation, pipeline, diagnostics) I also really hope I dont abandon this repo and leave it to the github code graveyard.
+And my goodness I think I finally fixed my git settings.